er-hiba/Learn2Code/README.md

 ## Projects Included

-### Tax_Eligible
-``Description`` This program takes a resident's age and gender (M for male, F for female), determines and displays their tax eligibility by applying these rules: Men over the age of 20 and women between 18 and 35 (inclusive) are considered taxable residents, while others are not

-``Files`` The file that contains the code for this project is tax_eligible.py
-You can find it in the directory Tax_Eligible

 ### VAT_Price
 ``Description`` This program prompts the user to enter the initial price of a product (excluding tax) and its category, which can be "A" (7% VAT), "B" (20% VAT), or "C" (25% VAT).
 And it applies the appropriate VAT rate to calculate the total price with VAT and displays the result.